sitraka-/comic-fables/README.md

 ### 1. A SYSTEM OF EMERGENT RITUALS

-The speculative world you will explore is not defined by a single crisis or event but by the emergence of **new rituals** responding to shifting conditions.
+The world you will explore is not defined by a single crisis or event but by the emergence of **new rituals** responding to shifting conditions.
 These rituals may not even be consciously recognised by the inhabitants as "rituals"; rather, they are everyday practices that organise life, from social etiquette to resource management.

 Your task is to design **objects** that facilitate or mediate these emerging rituals.
 These artefacts should be practical and integral to the functioning of the speculative world’s systems.